The syntax of a Racket program is defined by

 is represented as a syntax object, then two syntax objects can be extracted for the two xs.
 Both the free-identifier=? and bound-identifier=? predicates will indicate that the xs are the same.
 In contrast, the let identifier is not free-identifier=? or bound-identifier=? to either x.

-The lexical information in a syntax object is independent of the other half, and it can be copied to a new syntax object in combination with an arbitrary other Racket value.
+The lexical information in a syntax object is independent of the rest of the syntax object, and it can be copied to a new syntax object in combination with an arbitrary other Racket value.
 Thus, identifier-binding information in a syntax object is predicated on the symbolic name of the identifier as well as the identifier’s lexical information; the same question with the same lexical information but different base value can produce a different answer.

 For example, combining the lexical information from let in the program above to 'x would not produce an identifier that is free-identifier=? to either x, since it does not appear in the scope of the x binding.
 Combining the lexical context of the 6 with 'x, in contrast, would produce an identifier that is bound-identifier=? to both xs.

 The quote-syntax form bridges the evaluation of a program and the representation of a program.
-Specifically, (quote-syntax datum) produces a syntax object that preserves all of the lexical information that datum had when it was parsed as part of the quote-syntax form.
+Specifically, (quote-syntax datum #:local) produces a syntax object that preserves all of the lexical information that datum had when it was parsed as part of the quote-syntax form.
+Note that (quote-syntax datum) form is similar, but it removes certain scopes from the datum’s scope sets; see quote-syntax for more information.

 Expansion recursively processes a syntax object in a particular phase level, starting with phase level 0.
 Bindings from the syntax object’s lexical information drive the expansion process, and cause new bindings to be introduced for the lexical information of sub-expressions.
 In some cases, a sub-expression is expanded in a deeper phase than the enclosing expression.